Achieve high bandwidth performance with NFS enhancements from VAST Data

 What was old is new again!
 The Network File System protocol is the grizzled remote data access veteran harking back to 1984 and has been a tried and tested way to access data from another server, while preserving the hierarchical file and directory semantics native to Unix and Linux.
 Being a Layer 7 protocol in the OSI stack, modern implementations of NFS use TCP (and RDMA) as the underlying transport across the network.

 In this article, we’ll examine some of the innovative work VAST Data has delivered to our customers for NFS3.
-VAST also supports access over and S3, as well as through a Kubernetes CSI – but these will not be discussed here.
+VAST also supports access over SMBServer Message Block is the file protocol developed by Microsoft.
+The now obsolete and deprecated version 1.0 was known as CIFS.
+Primary file protocol for Windows and OS X. and S3, as well as through a Kubernetes CSI – but these will not be discussed here.
 In addition, we recently introduced NFS4 support at VAST.
 A more detailed discussion of our implementation of NFS4 features can be found in this blog post.

 NFS3 is well defined in the standards community in RFC 1813 and while its availability is almost universal across operating systems and networks, it has never enjoyed a solid reputation for high bandwidth performance.